Norgesic (Orphenadrine Citrate And Paracetamol)

 What Is Norgesic Used For?

-Norgesic is a combination medication that contains two active ingredients: orphenadrine citrate (a muscle relaxant) and paracetamol (a pain reliever).
-It’s specifically designed to treat muscle-related pain and headaches.
+Norgesic is a medication that combines orphenadrine citrate and paracetamol to help relieve pain and muscle tension.

 Primary Uses